quantleaf/quantleaf-query-sdk-node-demo-cli/README.md

 ## Change the search experience

 You can modify the schemas inside the *schemas* folder, or create new ones.
-Make sure to modify *SCHEMAS_TO_USE* if you want to change the schemas you are searching on.
+Make sure to modify *SCHEMAS_TO_USE* variable in the *index.ts* file if you want to change the schemas you are searching on.